EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 **`filter()`**

+Use case:

-- use case: find ONE person in a set of data or filter that list of data down to be a subset of it
+- find ONE person in a set of data or filter that list of data down to be a subset of it
 - `filter()` loops over every single item in the array, and you either say 'yes' or 'no' (aka, `true` or `false`)
 - `filter()` will return all of the items that match what you want
 - `filter()` will always return an array